geek0609/sakura_changelogs/Full Changelog.md

 # Sakura - Redmi Note 8 / Note 8T

+## Changelog 26th May 2021

+- Fixed an issue where FPS Info did not work.
+- The weird looking arrow above the dock is gone.
+- Switched to full gesture navigation as default.
+- You can now see your battery's temperature in Battery Settings
+- Updated translations

 ## Changelog 15th May 2021 (2)

 - Switched to Arrow trees